rasmniel/webzapper/readme.md

 - Some components could use some refactor, or an entire rewrite.
 - Optimally the server should be replaced by a node.js server running in the extension, which can be connected to by devices on the same network.
 - Several extra input features, which should be obvious to most users, such as tabIndex navigation, escape- and arrow key emulation, and more nuanced media controls.
+- Several dependencies need scrutiny, as a number of them are flagged as vulnerabilities by GitHub.
 - If you have a suggestion for improvement, feel free to post an issue on this repository.

 # Contribution